- Marco Rubio: U.S. at social, moral crossroads

 Question of the Day

 LAS VEGAS (AP) - Kenny Cherry was an aspiring rapper who moved from the Bay Area to Las Vegas to pursue his career.
 His music videos online show him cruising the Strip in his Maserati.

-The two men’s lives _ along with that of an unidentified passenger in Boldon’s cab _ ended in violence normally seen only in movies: gunfire, a fiery crash and an explosion before dawn Thursday on the neon-lit Las Vegas Strip.
+The lives of the three ended in violence normally seen only in movies: gunfire, a fiery crash and an explosion before dawn Thursday on the neon-lit Las Vegas Strip.